xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Migrating2x/Controllers/Request.md

 Request bodies
 --------------

 The `req.body` is no longer a method and no longer automatically parses JSON request bodies unless a request body was defined.
-The `req.rawBody` now corresponds to the `req.rawBodyBuffer` of ArangoDB 2.x and is also no longer a method.
+The `req.rawBody` now corresponds to the `req.rawBodyBuffer` of AvocadoDB 2.x and is also no longer a method.

 Old: